 4) Cognitive change

 Cognitive change refers to changing how we see situations in order to change the associated emotional meaning.
 Cognitive change strategies involve reappraising situations, distancing oneself from the situation physically or psychologically, or using humor.

 5) Response modulation

 Gross defines response modulation as “an attempt to directly influence experiential, behavioral, and physiological response systems.”
 Common response modulation strategies include drug use, exercise, and sleep.

 Drawing on the strategies presented above, we can present kids with an appropriate framework to help them respond to emotions in a socially appropriate manner.

 The first thing we need to teach kids is that emotions are normal reactions, but that screaming, biting, tantrums and general misbehavior is not an acceptable manner to express these emotions.
 To do so, kids need to be provided with the tools with which they can express their emotions appropriately.

 Helping kids develop an appropriate framework to address emotions

-A calm-down jar is an effective tool which can help your child learn to manage strong emotions by herself.
-It is a jar in which you place papers or images on which different activities are proposed.
+An example of an effective tool you can use to help your child deal with difficult emotions is a calm-down jar.
+This refers to a jar in which you place papers or images on which different activities are proposed.
 Your child can turn to the calm-down jar and pick an activity whenever he or she experiences strong emotions.

 An effective calm-down jar should have:

 - Visually calming activities: sand-timer, sensory jar, indoor fountain, etc.

 - Activities to unwind: Blow bubbles, blow a balloon, color a mandala, read a book, listen to music, etc.